tajambois/My-Portfolio/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
--It allows me to automate and mass deploy to several machines.
+- It allows me to mass deploy to several machines efficiently.
+This will create a uniform network.

 The playbook implements the following tasks:
 - Installed Docker